svg-zentrale/spring-boot-sse-manager/README.md

 ### About

-SSEEmitter wrapped in some goodies for progress and keep-alive
+SSEEmitter wrapped in some goodies for info and keep-alive

 Features:
-* Feature 1
+* Heartbeat
-* Feature 2
+* Info / Debug / Error / Done Events

 ### Setup